AayushSagar/AayushSagar/README.md

 - 👀 I’m interested in embedded systems
 - 🌱 I’m currently learning C, python and HTML
 - 💞️ I’m looking to collaborate on front end projects
+- :calling: reach out to me on aayushsag30@gmail.com

 <!---
 AayushSagar/AayushSagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.